Download the all-new Republic app:

 Advertisement

-report also details several case studies in which race may be playing a role today, including a man named Pervis Payne, accused of 1987 stabbing deaths of Charisse Christopher and her 2-year-old daughter, Lacie Jo.
-Payne told police he was at Christopher’s apartment building in Millington, Tennessee, to meet his girlfriend when he saw a man in bloody clos run past him.
-Payne, who is African American, has said he found and tried to help victims, who were white, but panicked when he saw a white policeman and ran away.
+The report also details several case studies in which race may be playing a role today, including a man named Pervis Payne, accused of the 1987 stabbing deaths of Charisse Christopher and her 2-year-old daughter, Lacie Jo.
+Payne told police he was at Christopher’s apartment building in Millington, Tennessee, to meet his girlfriend when he saw a man in bloody clothes run past him.
+Payne, who is African American, has said he found and tried to help the victims, who were white, but panicked when he saw a white policeman and ran away.

 Payne is sentenced to die Dec.
 3, but he has asked a judge to order DNA testing.
-At time of his trial, DNA testing of evidence was unavailable, and testing has ever been done in his case.
+At the time of his trial, DNA testing of evidence was unavailable, and no testing has ever been done in his case.
 A request for DNA testing, in 2006, was refused based on a Tennessee Supreme Court ruling that has since been overturned.

-Christopher Vialva, first Black inmate on federal death row set to die this year, is scheduled to be executed next week.
+Christopher Vialva, the first Black inmate on federal death row set to die this year, is scheduled to be executed next week.

 16:37 IST, September 15th 2020